DiceNameIsMy/DiceNameIsMy/README.md

 - 👋 Hi, I’m @DiceNameIsMy or Nurdaulet
-- 👀 I’m interested in some low-level Science, backend developing and ux design(a bit)
+- 👀 I’m interested in some low-level Science, backend development and ux design(a bit)
 - 🌱 I’m currently learning everything i think will be useful!
 - 📫 How to reach me... well.. my Telegram is @DiceNameIsMy and my Email is dicenameismy@gmail.com